bradhowes/AUv3Template/README.md

 folder as Swift packages.
 Originally, this common code was built as a shared framework, but now Swift packages are powerful enough to do the same.
 There are at present 5 separate libraries that are built in package form:

-* [Kernel](Packages/Sources/Kernel) -- the C++ and Obj-C++ code that renders audio samples
+* [Kernel](Packages/Sources/Kernel) -- the C++ and Obj-C++ code dedicated to rendering audio samples for the AUv3 component
-* [KernelBridge](Packages/Sources/KernelBridge) -- a bridge to the Obj-C++ kernel for Swift code
+* [KernelBridge](Packages/Sources/KernelBridge) -- a small bridge to the Obj-C++ kernel for Swift
 * [ParameterAddress](Packages/Sources/ParameterAddress) -- definitions of the runtime parameters that control the operation of the kernel
 * [Parameters](Packages/Sources/Parameters) -- collection of AUParameter entities based on the definitions from the `ParameterAddress` library.
 Also provides factory presets for the audio unit.
 * [Theme](Packages/Sources/Theme) -- lame attempt at sharing resources in a package.
-Unfortunately, right now it does not work well with
+Unfortunately, right now it does not work well with Xcode.
-Xcode.
 For instance, Xcode will not see/use fonts nor color sets that are recorded in this package.
 I do not know of a way to work around this issue other than to copy the resources to a folter outside of the package hierarchy and flag them as belonging to both executables.

 There are additional details in the individual `README` files in the above folders as well.